sanjanalytics07/Pizza_Sales_Analysis/README.md

   which would inturn increase average number of orders placed  per day

-•	Classic Category Pizzas being most prefered amoung customers, contributing to a major percentage of total revenue, their price can increased to further increase the total revenue
+•	Classic Category Pizzas being most prefered amoung customers, contributing to a major percentage of total revenue, their price can be increased to further increase the total revenue

 •	Though in overall, Classic Category pizzas are more in demand, the top 3 pizzas which gave highest revenues belong to pizzas of Chicken Category